 Table of Contents:

-1. Create a Revenue Management Culture
+1. Revenue Management Culture

 By creating an awareness of revenue management and why it is important to your hotel, you can encourage positive behaviors from all staff members.
 If they realize why it is necessary, they are more likely to take care when recording data and more likely to utilize that data to make good, knowledge-based decisions.